LucasDiogo96/S.O.L.I.D/README.md

             OUT
      }

 And when we try to do something with this data most of the programmers be based on the enum type, and if tomorrow there is a new type of check?
-Probably you are thinking… I just need to put a new enum type and write my code based in this kind of check.
+Probably you are thinking… I just need to put a new enum type and write my code based on this kind of check.

     public void Save(Check check)
     {